Sixtease/cz-parliament-speech-corpus/README-aligning.md

 1. start position (in seconds),
 2. end position,
-3. predicted trailing silence length,
-4. predicted word,
+3. predicted word,
-5. manual word,
+4. manual word,
-6. line in manual transcript,
+5. line in manual transcript,
-7. alignment certainty.
+6. alignment certainty.

 The alignment between the two transcripts is done by computing Levenshtein edit operations.
 The alignment certainty is then the number of edits on the